Conditions for Darwinian evolution in compartmentalized autocatalytic reaction networks: Results

-In the long timescale, after sufficiently many SD cycles, the trajectory of the chemical composition reaches a stationary periodic orbit (Fig.\,\ref{fig:nullclines}B).
+We observe that, on the long timescale, after sufficiently many SD cycles, the trajectory of the chemical composition reaches a stationary periodic orbit (Fig.\,\ref{fig:nullclines}A).
 If the system does \emph{not} exhibit inheritance, then it must settle into the same stable trajectory for every initial condition.
-As we assumed two ACSs which are completely symmetric, this trajectory must be one where the concentrations are equal (i.e., $x_1=x_2$).
-In contrast, if there is the inheritance of the compositional state, then across different initial conditions, the system must exhibit bistability, i.e., two stable trajectories.
+Since we assumed two ACSs are completely symmetric, this trajectory must be one in which the concentrations are equal (i.e., $x_1=x_2$).
+In contrast, if the compositional state is inherited, then across different initial conditions the system must exhibit bistability, i.e., two stable trajectories.
 Again, due to symmetry, in each of these two trajectories, one of the components, ${\rm{X}}_1$ or ${\rm{X}}_2$, must be dominant.
-Therefore, a sufficient condition for bistability under the SD protocol can be obtained by showing the \emph{instability} of the symmetrical ($x_1=x_2$) trajectory.
+Therefore, a sufficient condition for bistability under the SD protocol~\footnote{Note that this is only a sufficient condition since the system could have the stable symmetrical state and $\rm X_1$- and $\rm X_2$-dominant states at the same time. } can be obtained by showing the \emph{instability} of the symmetrical ($x_1=x_2$) trajectory \footnote{Note that the dynamics of $x_1$ and $x_2$ in the Poincar\'e section, as described by Eq.\,\ref{eq:model} with the SD protocol, are bounded and do not exhibit oscillations for any choice of $r(x)$ (see Appendix Sec.\,\ref{sec:appdx-noosci}).
+The presence of a fixed point at which the dynamics are unstable in one direction (i.e., a saddle point) thus guarantees the existence of multiple stable fixed points (multistability).}.

-Introducing the notation $\chi = x_1 + x_2$ and $\delta = x_1 - x_2$, for trajectories close to the symmetrical one we can assume that $\delta \ll \chi$.
-We can then derive the following relation (see details of the derivation in Appendix Sec.\,\ref{sec:derivation}):
+Introducing the notation $\chi = x_1 + x_2$ and $\delta = x_1 - x_2$, for trajectories close to the symmetrical one, we can assume that $\delta \ll \chi$.
+One can then derive the following relation (see details of the derivation in Appendix Sec.\,\ref{sec:derivation}):

 If $\delta(t)/\chi(t)$ at the end of a cycle, $\delta(\varDelta t)/\chi(\varDelta t)$, is larger than that at the beginning, $\delta(0)/\chi(0)$, the trajectory is unstable, otherwise it is stable.
 Therefore, the sufficient condition for bistability under the SD protocol is